LtbLightning/bdk-rn-workshop/README.md

 The main goal of this workshop is to introduce you to the Bitcoin Development Kit (BDK) and the `bdk_rn` package and get you familiar with its capabilities, APIs and the basic concepts of building a Bitcoin wallet app in React Native.

+## How to do the workshop on your own

+The workshop can be done on your own by following the [instructions](INSTRUCTIONS.md) in this repository and self-checking your work by comparing it to the [solutions](SOLUTIONS.md).

 ## How to conduct the workshop as an instructor/coordinator

 If you are planning to conduct this workshop as an instructor or coordinator, please refer to our [Instructor Guide](INSTRUCTOR_GUIDE.md) for strategies, tips and additional resources tailored to facilitating the workshop.